- Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

 Cost of living in Buenos Aires

-+ PRO: Cheap public transportation
++ PRO: Cheap public transport

 - CON: Expensive real estate